 “Google Vault“ is a web-based service that provides search and export capabilities for Google Drive and Gmail.
 For Gmail, Google Vault provides Customers with the ability to search across the entire domain, to archive data and create retention and disposition rules based on content, and eDiscovery capabilities which allow a Customer to create matters and preserve this data for legal hold purposes.
 Customers must continue to use/purchase Google Vault for Google to retain archived data.
 If Gmail is enabled for a user account, that user’s on the record Google Talk conversations and Google Hangouts chat history can be searched, exported, retained, and preserved.

-2.3 Other Services for G Suite (“Other Services”)
+2.3 Other Services for G Suite and Google Workspace (“Other Services”)

 “Google Cloud Print“ is a web-based service that allows End Users to print to a cloud-connected printer.
 Google Cloud Print is not an Audited Service.